-In addition to requiring that staff be knowledgeable in all areas listed above, case managers must possess a wide range of skills in order to carry out job functions.
+In addition, to requiring that staff be knowledgeable in all areas listed above, case managers must possess a wide range of skills to perform job functions effectively and efficiently.
 The case manager must have considerable skills to locate, develop, and coordinate the provision of support services in the community.

 In addition, a case manager must coordinate and follow-up medical treatment and adherence counseling.
 Case managers can benefit from training in the following areas regardless of their educational background: